osamaalhulays/qaadi-live/docs/head.md

 const session = await runHead({ card_id: 'abc123', user: 'alice', nonce: '1' });
 console.log(session.session_id);

+// When finished, end the session and remove its vectors await endHead('abc123');
 ```

 Remember to keep fewer than ten sessions active at once.
 Exceeding this
 limit will throw an error.

+### Cleaning up

+The head worker exposes a `cleanupHead(card_id)` helper that removes the
+vector directory for a given card. `endHead` calls this internally, but
+you can also invoke `cleanupHead` directly to purge leftover session data.